tencentyun/intlcloud-documents/yehe_doc/视频服务/实时音视频/常见问题/功能相关_intl_en.md

 [](id:que24)
 ### Can I record live streaming videos and store the recording files locally on my phone?
 Recording files cannot be stored locally on phones.
 They are stored in VOD by default.
 You can download and save them to your phone.
-For more information, please see [On-Cloud Recording and Playback](https://intl.cloud.tencent.com/document/product/647/35426).

 [](id:que25)